ZahariyBoris/olcConsoleGameEngine-debugged/README.md

 WELCOME

-In this repo you can use olcGameEngine by OneLoneCoder, that was debugged by me I do not take any credits, because this piece of code Licensed by OneLoneCoder and I just wanted to help other people without taking any credits for work
+In this repo you can use olcGameEngine by OneLoneCoder, that was debugged by me
+WARNING: I do not take any credits, because this piece of code Licensed by OneLoneCoder and I just wanted to help other people without taking any credits for work

-It works perfectly on VSCode, so try it by yourself
+It was debugged at VSCode, so I'm not sure, that it will be working correctly in other IDE's

 👍👍👍

+P.S: Maybe I didn't mark all the changes, so feel free to mark them